 At least the following operation modes are supported based on the general procedures in clause 5.X.6.1:

 1. Every 5GMS media service is mapped to exactly one MBS User Service.
 Whether the MBS User Service is announced and delivered or not depends on service demand.
-The MBS Delivery Session is adjusted dynamically – for example the Delivery Session is disabled, or the bit rate is changed – depending on service demand and/or content requirements.
+The MBS Distribution Session is adjusted dynamically – for example the MBS Distribution Session is disabled, or the bit rate is changed – depending on service demand and/or content requirements.

-2. A set of MBS User Services and MBS Delivery Sessions is defined in the initial provisioning.
-5GMS media services are dynamically mapped to statically configured MBS User Services based on demand and content requirements.
+2. A set of MBS User Services and MBS Distribution Sessions is defined in the initial provisioning.
+Downlink media streaming components are dynamically mapped to statically configured MBS Distribution Services based on demand and content requirements.

-3. Components of the 5GMS User Service, for example audio service components for different languages, are assigned dynamically to MBS delivery depending on demand.
+3. Components of the downlink media streaming session, for example audio service components for different languages, are assigned dynamically to MBS Distribution Sessions depending on demand.